NFL, sports world reaction to injury to Bills’ Damar Hamlin

 –

-“Praying for Damar Hamlin.
-Our hearts are with his family, loved ones, and the entire @BuffaloBills community.” — New York Governor Kathy Hochul on Twitter.
+”Praying for Damar Hamlin.
+Our hearts are with his family, loved ones, and the entire (at)BuffaloBills community.” – New York Governor Kathy Hochul on Twitter.

 –